0x0elliot/masterhackertool/README.md

 For hacking tools/Recon Tools you can check out the rest of my Github page :D

 <h1>Purpose:</h1><br>
 I made this script to prank my friend into playing a girl moaning at the max volume.
-It will scarr him though.
+If he closes the script, Loopback will also be turned on which will cause the moans to reverberate.

 I will edit the file and include his reaction when he executes this.

 <h2>Requirements:</h2>
 <br>